 Copyright notice will appear in the Electronic Course Reserve system on copies made of Reserve readings to indicate that materials may be covered by copyright law.

 Materials on electronic reserve will be accessible only by faculty name or course name.

 The electronic copying and scanning of copyright-protected works for library reserve service are unsettled areas of the law which may be addressed by the Supreme Court or in future revisions of the copyright law.
 The Ross-Blakley Law Library will continually monitor legal developments that may affect the Fair Use analysis of electronic reserve services to ensure that library services are in compliance with the letter and spirit of the United States Copyright Law.

-More information about Fair Use can be found in the Code of Best Practices in Fair Use for Media Literacy Education, published by the Center for Social Media at American University.
+More information about Fair Use can be found in the Code of Best Practices in Fair Use for Media Literacy Education, published by the Center for Media and Social Impact at American University.